gralhao/gralhao/README.md

 Gralhao is an application skeleton that provides a simple moduled structure to create APIS.

 It makes easier create, maintain and reuse parts of code.
-An authentication module could be a separated dependency and used in different projects.
+For example, an authentication module could be a separated dependency and used in different projects.

 Gralhao uses Phalcon, MVC Micro.
 It means that all Phalcon features still available to be used.
 [Read more about Phalcon](https://phalcon.io).